 eActivity files can be used by a teacher, for example, to create math problems or exercises that provide hints to solutions, for distribution to students.
 Students can use eActivity files to keep classroom notes, memos of problems and their solutions, etc.

-• The fx-7400GIII is not equipped with the e • ACT mode.
+• The fx-7400GII and fx-9750GII are not equipped with the e • ACT mode.

 1. eActivity Overview

 The first thing that appears when you select the e • ACT mode on the Main Menu is the file menu.